Trump national security adviser Michael Flynn resigns | New Country 923

 The Washington Post was the first to report the communication between former acting attorney general Sally Yates, a holdover from the Obama administration, and the Trump White House.
 The Post also first reported last week that Flynn had indeed spoken about sanctions with the Russian ambassador.

 White House officials sent contradictory messages about Flynn’s status throughout the day.
-Counselor Kellyanne Conway said Trump had “full confidence” in Flynn, while spokesman Sean Spicer said the president was “evaluating the situation” and consulting with Pence about his conversations with the national security adviser.
+Senior counselor Kellyanne Conway said Trump had “full confidence” in Flynn, while Press Secretary Sean Spicer said the president was “evaluating the situation” and consulting with Pence about his conversations with the national security adviser.

 Asked whether the president had been aware that Flynn might have planned to discuss sanctions with the Russian envoy, Spicer said, “No, absolutely not.”